vim-scraper/vim-scraper.github.com/faq.markdown

 **Q:** Why are all the files in the wrong places?<br/>
 **Q:** Why doesn't this plugin work when I drop it in ~/.vim/bundles?

-**A:** The scripts on Vim's site come in all sorts of weird formats and layouts.
+**A:** The scripts come in all sorts of weird formats and layouts.
 The scraper fixes them the best it can but there are bound to be a few that slip through the cracks.
-<a href="http://github.com/vim-scripts/vim-scraper/issues">File a scraper issue</a>
+<a href="http://github.com/vim-scripts/vim-scraper/issues">File an issue</a>
-that describes how to fix the script.
+that describes how to fix things.

 **Q:** Why can't I file an issue on a script?

 **A:** The issues and wikis are turned off for all scripts because there's little chance the script's original author would ever see them.
-Still, some people have asked to be able to leave issues even if nobody ever reads them.
+Still, some people have asked to be able to leave issues even though nobody might ever read them.
 <a href="http://github.com/vim-scripts/vim-scraper/issues/issue/3">
 Please comment.</a>